rocky-k-yu/react-native-web-cocktail-station/README.md

 ## Why I choose Monorepo?
 I need code management in microservice approach.

 I need rampant code reuse.

 ## Why I choose react-native-web?
-I see the future of ReactJS is limited.
-React native is the framework allowing cross-platform coding. react-native-web is the most mature project, comparing with ReactXP etc
+I see the limitation of ReactJS in future, while ReactNative accompanied by Metro and Expo is now paving the path to allow cross-platform coding.

+Comparing with ReactXP, react-native-web is the most mature project.

 ## Understand the folder structure
 ```